LottieAnning/LIFE4136_rotation3/README.md

 aa.D.pop.dist <-as.dist(aa.D.pop, diag=T)
 attr(aa.D.pop.dist, "Labels") <-rownames(aa.D.pop)
 ```
-Plot and save NJ tree
+Plot and save the Neighbour Joining (NJ) tree:
 ```
 plot(nj(aa.D.ind), typ="unrooted", cex=0.7)
 title(expression("Neighbour-joining tree of distance-based analysis of "*italic(Arabidposis)*" "))
-write.tree(nj(aa.D.ind),file="NJ.distance_tree_outgroups.tre")
+write.tree(nj(aa.D.pop),file="NJ.distance_tree_outgroups.tre")
 ```
-The plot of the NJ tree is hard to read:
+This code plots the data as individuals and saves the file as populations.
+It is useful to plot as individuals to see if there are still impure data or any occurences which are different to what is expected.
+You can alter this in the code just above where it says 'plot(nj(aa.**ind**)...' and 'write.tree(nj(aa.D.**pop**)' change 'ind' and 'pop' accordingly.

+The following plot is produced for the data I am using:
 ![NJ](Figures/NJ.png)

+This tree is unrooted however follows the same trends as seen earlier: LIC and MOD branch together as they are the purest lyrata, JOH (one of the new populations) branches with these two and clusters with them on the PCA meaning it must be a pure lyrata.
+GYE branches on its own which is the same occurence as the PCA.

-## SplitsTree
+### SplitsTree

-upload your .tre file to the SplitsTree software which you can downlaod here: https://software-ab.cs.uni-tuebingen.de/download/splitstree6/welcome.html
+Upload your .tre file to the SplitsTree software.

 ![SplitsTree](Figures/SplitsTree.png)

-## fastSTRUCTURE
+## FastStructure
-#### In a UNIX environment:
+### In a UNIX environment:

 Download the Cochlearia_create_structure_file.py script, make the 5kbthin_MAF2pct/ directory with the mkdir command, ensure you move the vcf file you want the script to run on into this directory.
 This will convert polyploids data to a format acceptable to fastSTRUCTURE.